 Who do I need to tell when I’m moving house?

-It’s important to inform your existing energy supplier of your move at least 48 hours before moving day.
+It’s important to inform your existing energy supplier of your move at least 48 hours before moving out.
 It’s also a good idea to inform your phone and broadband provider, and the TV Licensing authority.
 Not to mention notifying the DVLA in order to change the address on your driving license.
+If you’re moving out of your business buildings, check out our article here: Moving business premises

 You should also inform your local council and the electoral roll when you’re moving home.